aras62/PIE/README.md

 </p>
 <br/><br/>

-This repository contains  annotations for the Pedestrian Intetnion Estimation ([PIE](http://data.nvision2.eecs.yorku.ca/PIE_dataset/)) dataset.
-The annotations are in XML format and are accompanied with a python interface for processing.
+This repository contains  annotations for the Pedestrian Intention Estimation ([PIE](http://data.nvision2.eecs.yorku.ca/PIE_dataset/)) dataset.
+The annotations are in XML format and are accompanied by a python interface for processing.

 ### Table of contents
 * [Annotations](#annotations)